VT320: Description

 Like the VT200s, the VT300s included a number of alternate character sets for various international uses and basic form graphics.
 The system shipped with five sets of 94 characters, as well as a single set with 96 graphics characters.
 The sets were ASCII, ISO Latin and three graphics character sets.
 Using sixels, any one of these sets could be replaced with user-generated characters.
 The system also included DEC's unique National Replacement Character Sets that allowed single characters in a set to be swapped out to match the layout of a keyboard.
 For instance, in the UK the # symbol could be swapped out for the £, eliminating the need for custom versions of the terminal for each country.
 It supported the full range of ANSI escape codes, although some sources state it did not decode standard color sequences even on the VT340.

 The screen itself was a 14-inch CRT mounted on a tilt and swivel stand.
-It offered a resolution of 800 by 500, and a number of different glyphs could be used to produce 25 lines or either 80 or 132 columns of text, the 25th line normally being used to display status codes, like caps lock, generated locally in the terminal.
+It offered a resolution of 800 by 500, and a number of different glyphs could be used to produce 25 lines of either 80 or 132 columns of text, the 25th line normally being used to display status codes, like caps lock, generated locally in the terminal.
 The VT330 had two bit-planes that produced 4 shades of grey, while the VT340 had four bit-planes to produce 16 colors out of a palette of 4096.

 As was the case with all DEC terminals, the VT300 series could emulate previous models.
 The 300s could be set to VT100 or VT52 mode.